 This is absolutely the best book on the subject. -Bill Denneen, Biologist

-Helpful Guide to
+Free Guide to

-Pine Valley Characters
+the Pine Valley series

 At its core, A Place Called the Way is a multi-generational study and examination of humanity in all its glory and frailty, bringing to mind classics like The Joy Luck Club and One Hundred Years of Solitude.
 With the stroke of a pen, the author exposes the murkiness behind the façade we present to the world and the struggles underneath the surface that threatens to pull us under.
 Riveting, with a raw quality that is deeply affecting, it will surely have readers rapidly turning pages to find out what happens next. -Book Review Directory